enabledhq/enabledhq.github.io/_drafts/2016-10-25-digital-transformation.md

 Now let’s look beyond the surface level and see if the proposed activity is truly transformative.

-Digital dress-up or digitisation
+## Digital dress-up or digitisation

 This is like putting on fashionable clothes to look more impressive.
 In this case, the “clothes” are cool digital technologies.

 Activities such as building a website for your business where none exists, making an online store that lets people browse products and create orders without payment or other integrations.

-Digital makeover
+## Digital makeover

 This maintains what the business is doing but seeks to do it better by leveraging digital.
 Similar to when a person gets a makeover, it doesn’t necessarily change who they are underneath.

 Examples:

-A marketing department rolling out a new data analytics platform that allows the company to customise content and target readers more precisely.
+- A marketing department rolling out a new data analytics platform that allows the company to customise content and target readers more precisely.
-An IT division upgrading their systems to the cloud to reduce maintenance costs and improve efficiency.
+- An IT division upgrading their systems to the cloud to reduce maintenance costs and improve efficiency.

-A word of caution: If the business is already sick, a digital makeover might only extend its life by a few more years; or worse, it could be a case of throwing money after bad.
+**A word of caution**: If the business is already sick, a digital makeover might only extend its life by a few more years; or worse, it could be a case of throwing money after bad.

-Digital transformation
+## Digital transformation

 To be a truly transformative exercise, change needs to happen to the business model, processes and people as well.

-Moreover, businesses only ever undergo digital transformation when they have failed to evolve, when competitors are following too close, when market shifts throw everything into chaos.
+Moreover, businesses only ever undergo [digital transformation](https://www.theguardian.com/media-network/media-network-blog/2013/nov/21/digital-transformation) when they have failed to evolve, when competitors are following too close, when market shifts throw everything into chaos.

 "Businesses don't transform by choice because it is expensive and risky."
 They do it when there is no other option.

 Xerox is a good example of successful digital transformation and the importance of acting fast before your old model is completely dry of profit.
 It went from a hardware-focused company to one who derives around 60% of its revenue from digital services.
 Problem